-The sun and moon serve many functions including for "signs."
+The sun and moon serve many functions, but were specifically designed for "signs."
 This term is translated from the Hebrew oth and means a "flag, beacon, token, or mark" (Strong's Exhaustive Concordance of the Bible, H226).
-It is the same term that God used when saying His Sabbaths are a "sign" (Exo.
+It is the same term that God used when saying that His Sabbaths are a "sign" (Exo.
 31:13).

 The word "seasons" is moed used to describe an "appointment, fixed time, festival, assembly, place of meeting, congregation, or feast" (Strong's, H4150).
 What this term describes are God's appointed holy days.